 Simply put, a timesheet is how a team member records the time they’ve spent on a specific task.
 It has earned a reputation as a frustrating and unpleasant part of any project.
 Many complain that they’re outmoded, top-down, authoritarian and a soul-sucking tool of micromanagement.

-But before you dismiss timesheeets as a necessary evil, know that the timesheet isn’t the same factory punch-clock ancestors used.
+But before you dismiss timesheets as a necessary evil, know that the timesheet isn’t the same factory punch-clock ancestors used.
 The timesheet has grown and matured into, dare we say, a thing of beauty, useful and streamlined.
 They are easier than ever to update and are a reservoir of data that can offer unexpected benefits when leading a project.

 First of all, timesheets are a way to take advantage of collaboration.
-By having everyone note their time in timesheets, it’s easier to know what part of the project requires more resources and which part is maybe getting too many.
+By having everyone note their time in timesheets, it’s easier to know which part of the project requires more resources and which part is maybe getting too many.
 It’s an overview of your team’s effort and a great tool to adjust the workflow accordingly.

-Furthermore, the use of timesheets provides team members with the authority and autonomy to their work they way they prefer to do it.
+Furthermore, the use of timesheets provides team members with the authority and autonomy to do their work the way they prefer to do it.
 They can structure the workday and manage their tasks how they feel is best, as long as the deadline is met.
 All they have to do is record the effort.
 So, the team that has been hired to do the job because they have the right experience and skill sets is given the freedom to do just that.
 And best of all, little to no management oversight is required.

-Timesheets tell you how profitable your efforts are and expose areas you can address to make them moreso.
+Timesheets tell you how profitable your efforts are and expose areas you can address to make them more so.
 Not to mention, timesheets can be your argument to stakeholders for the resources you need, as you show them in hard data why your team needs the help.

-How to Use a Timesheet Templates
+How to Use a Timesheet Template

 Once you’ve got your free Excel Timesheet template and have downloaded it, you’re going to want to fill it in correctly.
 That’s as easy as following these steps.